When it comes to Christmas food, for us it’s all about those little extras that you wouldn’t normally buy, cook or serve up.

 Best: Snacking box

 If your giftee is serious about snacking, stop right here.
-The brand ‘s tagline is "life’s too short for craps snacks".
+The brand ‘s tagline is "life’s too short for crap snacks".
 We’re inclined to agree – so trust us when we say the brand’s dried pickled gherkins are the ultimate snack you didn’t know you needed.
 It’s an absolute winner, but it’s not the only incredible snack from the brand – enter the baked cheese pieces.
 Yes, you heard right...
 These pieces are every bit as filthy delicious as they sound.
-Both are in this ultimate snacking selection box, which includes 17 packs of some of Serious Pigs’ best offerings, which also features peanuts, and our other favourite, the fennel flavoured snack salami.
+Both are in this ultimate snacking selection box, which includes 17 packs of some of Serious Pigs’ best offerings, which also features peanuts, and our other favourite, the fennel-flavoured snack salami.

 Fine Cheese Co toast for cheese: dates, hazelnuts and pumpkin seeds

 If you’re yet to come across these genius biscuits, you can thank us later for seriously upping your cheese board game.
 Made for gooey bries and piping hot camemberts, these toasted thin slices and packed full of chewy fruits, seeds and other goodies to really make your fromage sing.
 Without a doubt, they’ll be the first lots of biscuits to be finished, leaving the water biscuits cowering in the shadows.
 Our favourite is the dates, hazelnut and pumpkin seed box, but if you can’t choose, go for the four pack instead (£14.20, Finecheese.co.uk).